Killokii/RatObsidianVault/Record - Messenger.md

 the way the Agency acctrialy gets propper profict is in two ways:

-the first is
+the first is in corpses: the coutnries always send over fresh corpses to the agency in order for there being a constant supply of messengers.

-for more valuable products, high messengers are used.
+second is in magic items and high quality materials from high profile coustemers.

-Their bodies are a pale shade of blue and yellow, not obscuring their status as corpses in the slightest.
-They have blackened extremities blotched with hues of blue, as if heavily frostbitten.
-All of them lack eyes—these are extracted early in their production, as it’s been found that removing their sight makes them easier to control and more obedient.
+for more valuable products messengers could be uses, but it hat to be a special type. high messengers are used.

 High messengers are a variant reserved for VIPs: royals, powerful business owners, and religious leaders.  basisallhy you eather have to pay a fortune or have reputation/ reppor in the agency.
 They are larger than standard messengers and, more importantly, possess both the ability to speak and defend themselves.
 They are crafted to guard their deliveries with utmost care, for their contents are often the most coveted.